erodrigufer/papayaChat/README.md

 ## Installation guide

 ### Back-end
+Step by step guide:
+1. `make install-server`
-To build the back-end executable:
+	You need sudo rights to install the daemon in your system.
+This command will copy the daemon executable To build and install the back-end executable:
-* `make install` (you need sudo rights to install the chat daemon in your system).
+* `make install-server` (you need sudo rights to install the chat daemon in your system).
 This will create a system user named `papayachat` which will run the papayachat daemon _papayachatd_ in the background.
 The daemon's executable will be compiled and tested before being placed at `/usr/local/bin/papayachat/`.
 Meanwhile, the chatlog's file can be found at `/var/lib/papayachat/`.
 If there is an error during the compilation or the build does not pass the _networking_ test, the daemon will not be installed on the system.

 After installing the back-end, to start running the daemon: